-You can’t tell embezzlers from the way the look, act, or dress.
+You can’t tell embezzlers from the way they look, act, or dress.
 Successful ones are often “ideal employees” like Jeff Jones.

-According to Donald Cressy, a sociologist who has studied embezzlers, most have a financial problem they can’t share with anyone, and they convince them-selves that its okay to take money.
+According to Donald Cressy, a sociologist who has studied embezzlers, most have a financial problem they can’t share with anyone, and they convince themselves that its okay to take money from your business.
 Often, when caught, they say, “I was only borrowing it.
 I planned to pay it back.”

 Few of us could say that we wouldn’t be very tempted to “borrow” if we were stuck in a really bad financial situation.